karolgit/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

 1. Setup OCI config file

-    ## TODO: Include note about _why_ setting up the OCI config file is imporant
+    Setting up the OCI config file is important because it tells OCI tools who you are and which region to use.
-    ## TODO: Include note/mention about subscribing to CHICAGO region
+    For this workshop, we’ll set the region to `us-chicago-1` since Generative AI is available there.

     Open Cloud Shell from the top-right corner of the OCI Console,